martinlindenberg/serverless-plugin-alerting/README.md

 This Plugin adds Cloudwatch Alarms with SNS notifications for your Lambda functions.

-*Note*: This plugin is supported for Serverless 0.1.* only
+*Note*: This plugin supports Serverless 0.1.* and 0.2.*
+(Please use release tag 0.0.15 for previous versions)

 ### Installation